emjibay/arts-et-medias/.github/ISSUE_TEMPLATE/suggest-adding-a-new-person.md

 ---
 name: Suggest adding a new person
-about:
+about: Suggest a new artist, curator, educator, writer or translator
 title: ''
-labels: ''
+labels: 'feat: people'
 assignees: ''

 ---

 Please answer the following questions.
 You can replace the example text.

-Ensure that the person you suggest is a media artist or installation artist whose work relate to what is presented on _Arts et Médias_.
+Ensure that the person you suggest is a media artist or installation artist whose work relate to what is presented on *Arts et Médias*.
 We reserve the right to not add the artist if their work is not in relation to our content.

 ## Name
-Provide the full name (e.g. Jane Doe) or nickname (e.g.J4N3D03) of the artist.
+Provide the full name (e.g. Jane Doe) or nickname (e.g. J4N3D03) of the artist.

 ## Description
 Provide a description of the artist, this usually can be the artist statement.